gridcapa/gridcapa-doc/docs/03-process-documentation/05-swe-cc/data.md

 ---
 sidebar_position: 2
 ---
-# Process Data
+# Process data

 ## Inputs
 ### CGM

 The CGM is in CGMES format.
-It follows specific file naming conventions that are used to automatically feed the platform when new files arrive on the FTP server.
+It follows specific file naming conventions that are used to automatically feed the platform when new files appear on the FTP server.
 - The D2CC process is based on D2CF files that follow the file naming convention: **YYYYMMDDThhmmZ**\_**2D**\_**ttt**\_**pp**\_**vvv**.xml
 - The IDCC 1st run process is based on DACF files that follow the file naming convention: **YYYYMMDDThhmmZ**\_**1D**\_**ttt**\_**pp**\_**vvv**.xml
 - The IDCC 2nd run process is based on IDCF files that follow the file naming convention: **YYYYMMDDThhmmZ**\_**xx**\_**ttt**\_**pp**\_**vvv**.xml